agarie/agarie/README.md

 ### Hello, hello

-I'm a software engineer from São Paulo, Brazil, with a background in Control Engineering and Machine Learning, and an alumnus from [the University of São Paulo (USP)](https://www5.usp.br/#english) and [Embry-Riddle Aeronautical University (ERAU)](https://erau.edu/).
+I'm a software engineer from São Paulo, Brazil, with a background in Control Engineering and Machine Learning, and an alumnus of the [University of São Paulo (USP)](https://www5.usp.br/#english) and [Embry-Riddle Aeronautical University (ERAU)](https://erau.edu/).

-I like to learn different programming languages, refactor systems and tame complexity whenever possible.
+I like to learn different programming languages, refactor systems and improve whatever I touch.

 ### Current work and what I'm looking for

 I work as a Senior Software Engineer at [Tarmac](https://www.tarmac.io/).
 I'm largely responsible for refactoring and fixing old codebases, improving test suites, and building internal dev tools.
-The tech stack is mostly Ruby on Rails, PostgreSQL, React, Docker, and a lot of stuff from AWS.
+The tech stack is mostly Ruby on Rails, PostgreSQL, React, Docker, and a lot of AWS.

-Most of my contributions to Open Source were in 2012 until 2015.
-Since then I found it difficult to find projects I'd like to contribute to.
-Feel free to drop a line at carlos [dot] agarie [at] gmail [dot] com if you're looking for help with anything cool.

-I'm also interested in discussing job opportunities, specifically related to Ruby or Elixir web development, or programming language development in general.
+I'm interested in discussing job opportunities, specifically related to Ruby or Elixir web development, or programming language development in general.

 ### Hobbies and interests